Woodbine productions proudly announces its 2017-2018 concert series.

-A project of the SDSU Foundation, the Woodbine Productions concert series is fully underwritten by an anonymous benefactor allowing every dollar of every ticket sold to a Woodbine concert to go directly to the SDSU music scholarship fund.
-Over the past nine years, the series has presented some of the world’s most talented artists to Brookings, including Patti LuPone, Audra McDonald, The Kings Singers, Doc Severinsen, the Soweto Gospel Choir, Frankie Avalon, Aaron Neville, The Tenors, The Dukes of Dixieland, The Glenn Miller Orchestra, Mark O'Connor, Home Free, The Five Browns, Canadian Brass, Gavin Lee and Emily Harvey, Rhythmic Circus, The Peking Acrobats, Sir James Galway, and John Tesh.
+A project of the SDSU Foundation, the Woodbine Productions concert series is underwritten by an anonymous benefactor.
+This sponsorship allows every dollar of every ticket sold to go directly to the Woodbine Music Scholarship Fund.
+Over the past ten years, the series has presented some of the world’s most talented artists to Brookings, including Patti LuPone, Audra McDonald, Kristen Chenoweth, The Kings Singers, Tine Thing Helseth, Doc Severinsen, the Soweto Gospel Choir, Frankie Avalon, Aaron Neville, The Tenors, The Midtown Men, The Dukes of Dixieland, The Glenn Miller Orchestra, Mark O'Connor, Home Free, Pentatonix, The Five Browns, Canadian Brass, Gavin Lee and Emily Harvey, Rhythmic Circus, The Peking Acrobats, Sir James Galway, and John Tesh.

-For more information, contact the SDSU Music Department at 605.688.5188.
+For more information, contact the SDSU Music Department at 605-688-5188.

 Tuesday, September 12, 2017, 7:30 p.m.

 THE LEGACY CONTINUES…